33 Classic Movies That Are Truly Timeless

 Rated: G

-Looking for one of the best family movies around?
-Mary Poppins still holds up today.
-Julie Andrews is a dream as the nanny who has a solution (and a song!) for everything.
-Watching Andrews and Dick Van Dyke bring their beloved characters to life on screen still brings as much joy now as it did back in 1965, when this classic was originally released.
+Not just one of the great old movies, Mary Poppins is actually supercalifragilisticexpialidocious.
+Julie Andrews is a dream as the sweet-but-not-overly-sugary British nanny who has a solution (and a delightful song!) for every little life problem.
+Watching Andrews and Dick Van Dyke—as Bert the chimney sweep—bring their engaging characters to life is as joyous now as it was in 1965.
+P.S.
+Van Dyke also pops up as the extremely frail bank owner Mr. Dawes Sr.

 La Dolce Vita Ecomm Via Amazon.com